EugenTW/GDTW/README.md

 This project is an open-source website based on the MIT license.
 It primarily utilizes Java, Spring Boot, Redis, and MySQL, alongside other open-source software or free services like Google Safe Browsing.

+This project is licensed under the MIT License.
+All third-party dependencies are governed by their respective original licenses.
+For details, please refer to NOTICE-THIRD-PARTY-LICENSES.txt.

 The project currently provides the following features:
 - Free two-step redirect short URL service.
 - Free image upload and sharing service (includes auto-deletion, password protection, and NSFW masking).